Layr-Labs/clout-cards/frontend/docs/docs/architecture/verifiability.md

 Clout Cards implements a **cryptographically verifiable audit trail** that allows anyone to prove game integrity—even though all data is stored in a traditional PostgreSQL database.
 The key insight is that **the data is signed by tamper-proof code running inside a TEE**, making it impossible for anyone (including the operator) to modify historical events without detection.

+!!! tip "Build on EigenCloud"
+    The verification architecture described here is powered by **EigenCloud**.
+Build your own verifiable applications with TEE-backed cryptographic guarantees.
+Learn more at the [EigenCloud Developer Docs](https://developers.eigencloud.xyz?utm_source=clout-cards).

 ## The Trust Model

 Traditional online poker requires trusting the operator not to cheat.
 Clout Cards inverts this model: